Q: How many soups will I get to taste?

 A: Anytime before the event that works for you!
 Also, brothy soups freeze very well, just remember to remove from the freezer 36-48 hours before the cookoff.

 Q: How will I heat up my soup?

 A: Soup should be brought warm to Temple Beth Or the morning of the event.
-All cooks will heat up their soups via a provided chafing dish at Temple Beth Or.
+We will provide 2 full size chafing dishes to each cook.

 Q: Who is judging this cookoff anyhow?

 A: The title of Best Chicken Soup will be determined by a panel of judges which includes members of the Triangle’s culinary and Jewish communities.
 There will also be a People’s Choice Award determined by YOU!

 A: Voting details will be explained when you arrive at the cookoff.
 One vote per ticket.

 Q: I really want to be part of the official judging panel!
 Is that possible?

 A: Yes!
 There are seats on the panel reserved for sponsors!
 Visit our sponsor page to learn how to earn one of these coveted seats!